Natural Resource Policy and Management

 - Sustainable Agriculture

 To meet the demands of a fast-paced policy world, our curriculum is constantly evolving and new courses are regularly introduced.
-This list is a sample of courses that have been offered in the past and does not guarantee their availability every semester.
-Although students must complete 8 credits within the Natural Resource Policy and Management track to fulfill the concentration requirements, students are encouraged to take elective courses offered outside of their track to develop interdisciplinary skills and to link areas of interest.
+Below is a sample of courses that have been offered in the past and does not guarantee their availability every semester.
+Although students must complete 8 credits within the Natural Resource Policy and Management track to fulfill the track requirements, students are encouraged to take elective courses offered outside of their track to develop interdisciplinary skills and to link areas of interest.

 Sample Natural Resource Policy and Management Courses